shumbul/NeST/DESIGNDOC.md

 - A new separate API has to be developed starting from the node creation.

 ### Approach-2
-Tweak the implementation of Linux kernel uing these below commands,
+Tweak the implementation of Linux kernel using these below commands,
 ```
 ip link set dev <ethernet> multipath <on/off>
 ip link set dev <ethernet> multipath backup